 What’s increasing your risk of type 2 diabetes?

-A record number of people are living with type 2 diabetes in the UK, so for Diabetes Week, we asked journalist Sally Shore to find out more about the risks are and how to stay healthy
+A record number of people globally are living with type 2 diabetes.
+So, for World Diabetes Day, we asked journalist Sally Shore to find out more about the risks are and how to stay healthy

 The chances are you probably know someone who is living with type 2 diabetes.